 • Ask each pupil to take one ball of modelling material

 • Ask each pupil to select a sculpted head in the gallery to recreate in modelling material.
-Show the pupils how to begin with shape of the head, then use the modelling tools and their fingers to sculpt through such as pinching, moulding, scraping, pressing.
+Show the pupils how to begin with shape of the head, then use the modelling tools and their fingers to sculpt by pinching, moulding, scraping, pressing.

 • Take photos of the sculptures and the children for your own use at school

-• Please roll the modelling material back into balls and replace in the container suitable for the next group to use.
+• Please roll the modelling material back into balls and replace in the container, ready for the next group to use.

 To be used in the Landscape Room, Floor 1